zerokilobytes/EnterpriseApplicationPatterns/README.md

     1.2 Transaction Script
         Organizes business logic by routines where each routine handles a single request from the presentation layer
-        • Make calls directly to the database
+        • Make calls directly to the database or through a thin database wrapper
         • Each individual transaction will have its own Transaction Script routine or list of sub routine